Effects of the sheared flow velocity profile on impedance eduction in a 2D duct: Introduction

 Acoustic liners are acoustic treatments applied to the walls of aircraft turbofan engine nacelles to mitigate fan noise.
 The simplest and most typical liner construction consists of a honeycomb structure with a hard backplate and a perforated facesheet~\citep{smith1989aircraft}.
 An acoustic liner is typically characterised by its locally-reacting acoustic impedance, $\Tilde{Z}(\omega) = \theta + \iu\chi$, where $\theta$ is the resistance and $\chi$ is the reactance.
 This frequency-dependent parameter can be used as a boundary condition in simulations of aircraft engine noise, avoiding the still prohibitive computational cost of explicitly modelling an acoustic liner.

 The impedance of an acoustic liner is known to depend on its geometry~\citep{guess1975Calculation}, as well as on operational conditions such as the grazing flow velocity and profile~\citep{kooi1981Experimental}, and the incident Sound Pressure Level (SPL)~\citep{murray2012development}.
-Therefore, for proper liner characterisation, experiments must replicate the conditions inside a turbofan engine.
-For the experimental characterisation of acoustic liners with grazing flow, the early in-situ technique (or Dean's method) \citep{dean1974insitu} and impedance eduction methods \citep{watson1999validation, jing2008straightforward, elnady2009validation} are commonly used.
-While the in-situ technique provides a local value of the liner impedance, impedance eduction techniques give an averaged impedance as seen by the acoustic field and is experimentally much simpler than the in-situ technique.
+Therefore, for proper liner characterisation, experiments must replicate the conditions inside a turbofan engine, and this is traditionally carried out using the so-called in-situ technique (or Dean's method) \citep{dean1974insitu} or impedance eduction methods \citep{watson1999validation, jing2008straightforward, elnady2009validation}.
+While the in-situ technique provides a local value of the liner impedance, impedance eduction techniques give an averaged impedance as seen by the acoustic field and are experimentally simpler to implement than the in-situ technique.
 As a result, impedance eduction has been preferred by the academic community \citep[e.g.][]{ferrante2016back, bonomoComparisonSituImpedance2024}.
-Impedance eduction methods rely on an acoustic propagation model in ducts, inferring the impedance from the model by best fitting the model results to the experimental data.
+Impedance eduction methods rely on a model for acoustic propagation in ducts, inferring the impedance from the model by best fitting the model results to the experimental data.
 Uniform flow and the Ingard--Myers boundary condition are the most common modelling assumptions.
 However, recent findings have sparked academic debate regarding the application of such assumptions.